 Prior to Akron, Miller was at The Ohio State University and coached position players, specializing in working with the catchers.
 Miller has also worked various baseball and softball camps and has done private instruction.

-A two-time team captain of the Buckeyes who played in Columbus from 2006-09, Miller helped lead OSU to a Big Ten tournament title in 2007 and a Big Ten regular season crown in 2009.
+A two-time team captain of the baseball team at Ohio State, Miller helped lead the Buckeyes to a Big Ten tournament title in 2007 and a Big Ten regular season crown in 2009.
 Miller, a two-time all-conference selection, was twice nominated for the Wallace Award and is still listed in several categories in Ohio State record books, including second in career hits (268) and third in career at bats (799), doubles (52) and RBIs (176).
 He hit .395 as a junior with 61 RBIs and finished his distinguished career with a batting average of .335.

 A native of Dayton, Virginia, Miller graduated from Turner-Ashby High School before graduating from Ohio State University in 2009 with a degree in sociology.
 He is married to the former Mallory Mayhew.